-We have all had times, either in a store or online, when we’ve had a very poor experience as a customer or user.
-If the importance of a good customer experience is so intuitive and apparent, where is the disconnect?
+We have all had times either in a store, or online, when we’ve had a very poor experience as a customer or user.
+If the importance of a good customer experience is so intuitive, and apparent, where is the disconnect?
 How is it that so many companies do not make this a priority?

 It’s less about prioritizing and more about operations.
 As a company scales, consistently good customer service is a far more complex endeavor.
 It means every team member must buy in and put customer service first.
 Buy-in can happen more simply if you are managing a coffee shop with ten employees (and even that has its challenges), but capturing that sentiment and infusing it across 10,000 coffee shop franchises is a completely different challenge.
-It’s all about training and development, which are often overlooked and underinvested.
+It’s all about training and development and these are often overlooked and underinvested.

 I think nearly everyone would agree that competition forces the best out of all of us.
-And for competitors who prioritize customer experience, the best will get the share of voice, mind, and ultimately wallet.
+And for competitors who prioritize customer experience, the best will get the share of voice, mind and ultimately wallet.

 Did that Wow! experience have any long-term ripple effects?
 Can you share the story?